rajasekarv/vega/userGuide/src/chapter_1.md

     let context = Context::with_mode(DeploymentMode::Local)?;
 ```
-2. Execute the application with the `deployment mode` argument set to one of the valid modes (e.g.: `./my_app -d distributed`)
-3. Set the DEPLOYMENT_MODE environment variable (e.g.: `DEPLOYMENT_MODE=local`
+2. Set the DEPLOYMENT_MODE environment variable (e.g.: `DEPLOYMENT_MODE=local`).

 ### Additional notes

-Since File readers are not done, you have to use manual file reading for now (like manually reading from S3 or hack around local files by distributing copies of all files to all machines and make rdd using filename list).
+* Depending on the source you intend to use you may have to write your own source reading rdd (like manually reading from S3) if it's not yet available.

-Ctrl-C and panic handling are not done yet, so if there is some problem during runtime, executors won't shut down automatically and you will have to manually kill the processes.
+* Ctrl-C and panic handling are not compeltely done yet, so if there is a problem during runtime, executors won't shut down automatically and you will have to manually kill the processes.

-One of the limitations of current implementation is that the input and return types of all closures and all input to make_rdd should be owned data.
+* One of the limitations of current implementation is that the input and return types of all closures and all input to make_rdd should be owned data.